Sudarshan-khandelwal-hub/gen-ai-bootcamp-2025/Sentence-constructor/Meta-Ai/Prompt.md

 Student Input:
-the car are speeding, did police do something?
+the gate is locked, where are the keys?

 <Example1>
 <Student Input>